Cardinals, OLB Chandler Jones agree to 5-year deal

 The agreement comes after the Cardinals placed the franchise tag on Jones to prevent him from becoming a free agent.

 The Cardinals acquired Jones in a trade with New England before last season, and general manager Steve Keim had said all along that the team would sign the player to a long-term contract.
+It's worth $82.5 million, with $53 million guaranteed.

+The Cardinals also confirmed earlier reports they had reached contract agreements with inside linebacker Karlos Dansby on a one-year-contract and kicker Phil Dawson on a two-year deal.
+It will be Dansby's third stint with the Cardinals.

 Jones had 11 sacks last season with the Cardinals, along with four forced fumbles, two fumble recoveries and 15 tackles for loss.
-He had 12+ sacks for the Patriots in 2015, making him one of three players with double-digit sacks in each of the past two seasons.
+He had 12+ sacks for the Patriots in his Pro Bowl season of 2015, making him one of three players with double-digit sacks in each of the past two seasons.
+The others were Von Miller and Khalil Mack.

+Jones would have received $15 million had he remained with the franchise tag.

+At a news conference, Jones was happy to have the matter resolved for the long term.

 ---